Hey everyone, welcome to my TedX Vienna 2019 event review.

 The problem was that it was a mama bear and when she senses the danger, she will do anything to protect her baby bears.

-And as they were laying inside the lair, they saw an angry grizzly running towards them with the intention to tear them apart.
+And as they were laying inside the lair, they saw an angry grizzly running towards them to tear them apart.

 Luckily, the guy with the sleeping rifle didn’t hesitate and managed to hit the mama bear before she reached them with her claws.